 Commercial buildings are classified based on their use.
 If your premises wasn’t previously used as a hospitality venue, it may be under a different classification.

 In which case you’ll need additional planning permission from your local council to change its classification.

-Restaurants are classed as A3 buildings – if the building you’re expanding into is of a different class, you’ll need planning permission in order to run a hospitality business from that building.
+Restaurants and bars are classed as A3 buildings – if the building you’re expanding into is of a different class, you’ll need planning permission in order to run a hospitality business from that building.

 Who are my target customers?

 If you’re already an established business, you probably know by now who your target customer is.
 Let that inform you when finding the right location for your next restaurant.

 Consider too where your target audience intersects.
 London wine bar and restaurant Humble Grape carefully picked their London locations so they could take full advantage of both weekday office trade and weekend trade – both of which were often the same people.

 “Many of our locations share customers,” says Kevin Coatzee, Head of People and Operations.
 “People who visit our Fleet Street location after work will come to Battersea or Islington on the weekend.
 We want to ensure they get something different, that it’s not just the same everywhere.”